phpmyadmin/phpmyadmin/docs/config.rst

 .. note::

-    Filtering based on IP addresses isn't reliable over the internet, use it only for local address.
+    Filtering based on IP addresses isn't reliable over the internet, use it only for local addresses.

 Example for using multiple MySQL servers
 ++++++++++++++++++++++++++++++++++++++++

-You can configure any number of servers using :config:option:`$cfg['Servers']`, following example shows two of them:
+You can configure any number of servers using :config:option:`$cfg['Servers']`, the following example shows using two of them:

 .. code-block:: php